-- Password protect each file (e.g. PDF, Excel) before you upload it to the Applicant Portal.
+Password protect each file (e.g., PDF, Excel) before you upload it to the Applicant Portal.
 This feature generally is located through the "File" tab of each program.
 Use the same password for each file.
-After completing Part 2, email this password to the Indemnity staff at hoffmand@arts.gov. - 2.
-File names must not: exceed 100 characters; begin with a space, period, hyphen, or underline; or contain these characters: #%&{}\<>?/\$!'":+'=|"@. - 3.
+After completing Part 2, email this password to the Indemnity staff at indemnity@arts.gov.

+File names must not: exceed 100 characters; begin with a space, period, hyphen, or underline; or contain these characters: $\#\&{} <> ?? \$

 When you upload your files, you will find a field into which you will have the option to enter information into a Title and Description box.

-Enter the name of the file in the Title box.
-Each descriptive field should provide only a brief overview of the item as a whole.
+- Title: Enter the name of the file - Description: Provide a brief overview of the contents of the file

-- 4. There is a limit of 250 MB for all of your Part 2 application materials combined. - 5.
+There is a total file size limit of 250 MB for all your Part 2 application materials combined.

 Submit your application.
 You can confirm that your application was received when you log in to the Applicant Portal.
 On the first screen it will say "Submitted" if your application has been received.
 If your application has not yet been received, it will say "In Progress."